Engee documentation

 Parameters

 The geometry of the bend of the pipe section.
-An acute-angled or oblique bend makes a sharp change in the direction of flow, for example, at the junction of pipes, and flow losses are modeled by a separate set of empirical data obtained on sections of pipes with gradual rotation.
+If the value is set to Sharp-edged (Miter) The block makes a drastic change in the flow direction, for example, at the pipe junction, and flow losses are modeled by a separate set of empirical data obtained on pipe sections with gradual rotation.

 The inner diameter of the pipe.